 Write Shop I & II: A systematic approach to teaching high school level writing.

-Fortuigence: Essay Rock Star: If you’re like me and struggled with teaching higher level writing, you’ll love Essay Rock Star.
-Students are taught how to write four different types of essay – Personal, Persuasive, Expository and a Textual Analysis (or literary review).
+Fortuigence: Essay Rock Star: If you’re like me and struggled with teaching higher-level writing, you’ll love Essay Rock Star.
+Students are taught how to write four different types of essays – Personal, Persuasive, Expository, and Textual Analysis (or literary review).
 Instruction is video based (no reading required) and assignments, which are broken into small, manageable chunks, are emailed to the teacher for review.
 Read my full review of Fortuigence: Essay Rock Star here.

 IEW: The Institute for Excellence in Writing offers high school level courses in Communication, Essay Writing, and a variety of online writing courses.